 A few essential points to consider regarding SEO when choosing which CMS solution to use are the following:

 - Image library features – you should be able to add and edit image details such as image name, title, caption, and alt text, and resize your image file sizes in your CMS.
 WordPress does good in this aspect since its media library allows CMS users to add and edit the image details mentioned above.
 In a custom CMS, of course, this is also possible if you build it to do so.

 - URLs’ structure – your CMS should be able to produce SEO-friendly URLs such as https://www.example.com/a-great-book and not https://www.example.com/?page=1&category=2.
 In WordPress, this can quickly be set up in the permalinks settings page.
 For a custom CMS, again it is possible if you design it that way.

-- Set up canonical URLs - there might be cases that your page is accessible via different URLs.
-Say for example, https://www.example.com/a-great-book can also be accessed via https://www.example.com/books/a-great-book.
-To address this correctly, you should use canonical URL.
+- Set up canonical URLs – there might be cases that your page is accessible via different URLs.
+Say, for example, https://www.example.com/a-great-book can also be accessed via https://www.example.com/books/a-great-book.
+To address this correctly, you should use a canonical URL.
 WordPress has an option in its Edit Pages to input the canonical URL which automatically adds the rel=”canonical” tag in the page’s source code.

 - Breadcrumbs – having an option to set up breadcrumbs in your site improves navigation experience and internal linking.
 WordPress can do this via plugins such as Yoast.
 For a custom CMS, this can be built from scratch.

 - Content hierarchy such as categorization – basically your CMS should allow you to create categories and subcategories, and put pages under these categories.
 WordPress does an excellent job in this aspect, but then again you can design your custom CMS to do this as well.